-Interest on the revolver is payable based upon the either the London Interbank Offered Rate ("LIBOR") or the Prime rate, chosen at our discretion, plus a margin which is based on certain financial ratios, pursuant to the credit agreement.
-Interest on outstanding revolver balances is payable at a floating rate equal to either LIBOR plus a margin ranging from 1.00% to 2.50%, or the Prime Rate plus a margin ranging from 0.25% to 1.50%.
-Commitment fees on the unused portion of the available revolving credit commitments are payable at a rate ranging from 0.38% to 0.63%, based upon certain financial ratios pursuant to the credit agreement governing the credit facility (the "credit agreement").
+Borrowings under our revolving credit commitments are allocated between the legacy revolver and the extended revolver on a pro rata basis based upon the percentage of overall revolving credit commitments.
+Interest on the legacy revolver and the extended revolver is payable based upon either the London Interbank Offered Rate ("LIBOR") or the Prime rate, chosen at our discretion, plus a margin which is based on certain financial ratios, pursuant to the credit agreement.
+Interest on outstanding legacy revolver balances is payable at a floating rate equal to either LIBOR plus a margin ranging from 1.00% to 2.00%, or the Prime Rate plus a margin ranging from 0.00%.
+Interest on outstanding extended revolver balances is payable at a floating rate equal to either LIBOR plus a margin ranging from 2.25% to 3.00%, or the Prime Rate plus a margin ranging from 1.25% to 2.00%.
+Commitment fees on the unused portion of the available revolving credit commitments are payable at a rate ranging from 0.50% to 0.63%, based upon certain financial ratios pursuant to the credit agreement.
+Effective October 1, 2011, such commitment fees will be payable at 0.75%.

-As of December 31, 2010, we had, in aggregate, \$427.2 million of unused lines after taking into account \$3.1 million of letters of credit issued under the credit facility to various parties as collateral for our performance relating to franchise requirements.
-Based on the terms and conditions of our debt arrangements, as of December 31, 2010, all of our unused lines under our revolving credit commitments were available to be borrowed and used for general corporate purposes.
+As of December 31, 2010, we had, in aggregate, \$303.8 million of unused lines after taking into account \$0.4 million of letters of credit issued under the credit facility to various parties as collateral for our performance relating to franchise requirements.
+Based on the terms and conditions of our debt arrangements, as of December 31, 2010, all of our unused lines under the extended revolver and legacy revolver were available to be borrowed and used for general corporate purposes.